 We demonstrate that our model allows flexible description of chemical and physical processes in multi-component aerosol matrices with evolving diffusivity.
-The best fit to

-- experimental data is achieved for a solidifying aerosol forming a crust on the surface of the mixed particle.
-The impact of the crust formation and diffusivity change on the reactive decay becomes larger with increasing reaction times.
-On typical atmospheric lifetimes scales crust formation would strongly affect the fate of reactive organic species with substantially extended lifetimes near the particle core.
-On the shorter time scales - of the available experimental data, a semi-solid matrix with constant diffusivity can also describe the observed reactive decays.
-Resistor model assumptions are inadequate even at short time scales, since limited diffusion of the organic species strongly affects particle ageing.
-These diffusivity effects cannot be described with traditional resistor-model formulations (compare Shiraiwa et al., 2011b).
-We demonstrate this directly by - comparison of models with opposing assumptions for description of diffusivity.
-Chemical loss and physical retardation of composition changes in semi-sold aerosol matrices can be de-convoluted with our modelling approach.
+The best fit to experimental data is achieved for a solidifying aerosol forming a crust on the surface of the mixed particle.
+The impact of crust formation and diffusivity change on the reactive decay becomes larger with increasing reaction times.
+On typical atmospheric timescales crust formation would strongly affect the fate of reactive organic species with substantially extended lifetimes near the particle core.
+On the shorter timescales of experimental data (up to 10 s), a semi-solid matrix with constant diffusivity can also describe the observed reactive decays.
+Resistor model assumptions are inadequate even at short timescales, since limited diffusion of the organic species strongly affects particle ageing.
+These diffusivity effects cannot be described with traditional resistormodel formulations (compare Shiraiwa et al., 2011b).
+We demonstrate this directly by comparison of models with opposing assumptions for description of diffusivity.
+Chemical loss and physical retardation of composition changes in semisold aerosol matrices can be de-convoluted with our modelling approach.
 Solidification plays a substantial role at long reaction times highly relevant on atmospheric timescales.